SnowballSH/Snow-lang/docs/tour.md

 Syntax: `fn <name> ( <args separated by ','> ) { <do something> }`

-_Note: Fonctions has their own variable tree, so you cannot access variables created inside from outer scope or another function._
+_Note: Functions has their own variable tree, so you cannot access variables created inside from outer scope or another function._

 ```python
 # fibonacci sequence in Snow